Asutosh11/Serialization_and_deserialization_notes/README.md

 # Serialization_and_deserialization_notes

-Here I have written notes to understand and use serialization and deserialization
+This repository contains self made notes to understand and use serialization and deserialization in Java/Android.
+Please see the PDF file in this repository for the notes.